-Why an Oral Appliance is a Better Option
+Why is an Oral Appliance a Better Option?

 When it comes to treating sleep apnea, the most familiar method is with a CPAP machine.
-It consists of a mask, tube that transports air and a base unit.
+It consists of a mask, a tube that transports air, and a base unit.
 Its primary function is to force air into the throat throughout the night to prevent any lapses in breathing.
 However, many patients find it to be a loud and uncomfortable experience.

-The Right Candidate for an Oral Appliance
+The Right Candidates for Oral Appliances

 - Loud snorers